News

 Coagulation involves the destabilization of colloidal particles, typically through the following mechanisms:

-Coagulants like aluminum and iron salts hydrolyze in water to form hydroxide precipitates.
+1.4 Sweep Flocculation (Enmeshment)Chemical coagulants like aluminum and iron salts (e.g., Ferric Chloride) hydrolyze in water to form hydroxide precipitates.
 These precipitates have a large surface area and can "sweep" or enmesh particles from the water mechanically as they settle.

 2. Flocculation Mechanisms

-Flocculation is the process of forming larger flocs from destabilized particles via:
+Flocculation is the process of forming larger particles (flocs) from destabilized particles via:

 3. What Is Coagulation in Water Treatment?

-In water treatment, "coagulation" often refers to the entire process from chemical dosing, mixing, particle destabilization, floc formation, and eventual sedimentation.
+In water treatment, "coagulation" often refers to the entire treatment processes from chemical coagulant dosing, mixing, particle destabilization, floc formation, and eventual sedimentation.
 It includes both the coagulation (destabilization) and flocculation (aggregation) phases.

 4. Types of Commonly Used Coagulants and Flocculants